xdev-software/thread-origin-agent/README.md

 # thread-origin-agent

-In many situations is it helpful to find out who created a **Thread**.
+In many situations is it helpful to find out who created a [Thread](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Thread.html).

 To find the origin of a thread, this project provides a [javaagent](https://docs.oracle.com/en/java/javase/21/docs/api/java.instrument/java/lang/instrument/package-summary.html) which logs the stacktrace at Thread creation.